Springdale Permanent Partial Disability (PPD) Attorney

 - Comparing the impairment rating issued by the doctor with the allowable rating pursuant to the American Medical Association Guides to Permanent Impairment.

 - In Sain v.
-Arkansas Highway and Transportation Department, AWCC File G401967 (2016) we convinced the insurance company and the authorized doctor that the initial impairment issued to a State Highway Department Officer for a total knee replacement was too low, and prior to litigation they agreed to pay the correct impairment rating.
+Arkansas Highway and Transportation Department, AWCC File G401967 (2016) we convinced the insurance company and the authorized doctor that the initial impairment issued to a State Highway Department Officer for a total knee replacement was too low, and prior to litigation the insurance carrier agreed to pay the correct impairment rating.

 - In Multi-Craft Contractors, Inc., and Gallagher Bassett v.
 Yousey, 2017 Ark.
 App.
 343 (2017) the insurance carrier attempted to pay a 25% impairment for an injured truck driver’s permanent eye injury when the actual impairment should have been 100% total loss of vision in that eye.
 We successfully litigated this issue and prevailed at the Arkansas Court of Appeals.